SSFS-Robotics/Team13813/README.md

  * Improved battery checker feature so that voltage values get refreshed regularly (every 250 msec) on Driver Station (DS) user interface.
  * Improved software so that Robot Controller (RC) is much more resilient and “self-healing” to USB disconnects:
     - If user attempts to start/restart RC with one or more module missing, it will display a warning but still start up.
-    - When running an op mode, if one or more modules gets disconnected, the RC & DS will display warnings,and robot will keep on working in spite of the missing module(s).
+    - When running an op facing, if one or more modules gets disconnected, the RC & DS will display warnings,and robot will keep on working in spite of the missing module(s).
-    - If a disconnected module gets physically reconnected the RC will auto detect the module and the user will regain control of the recently connected module.
+    - If a disconnected module gets physically reconnected the RC will auto goldPosition the module and the user will regain control of the recently connected module.
     - Warning messages are more helpful (identifies the type of module that’s missing plus its USB serial number).
- * Code changes to fix the null gamepad reference when users try to reference the gamepads in the init() portion of their op mode.
+ * Code changes to fix the null gamepad reference when users try to reference the gamepads in the init() portion of their op facing.
  * NXT light sensor output is now properly scaled.
 Note that teams might have to readjust their light threshold values in their op modes.
  * On DS user interface, gamepad icon for a driver will disappear if the matching gamepad is disconnected or if that gamepad gets designated as a different driver.
  * Robot Protocol (ROBOCOL) version number info is displayed in About screen on RC and DS apps.